futurice/secret/README.md

 * `pip install secret`
 * Login to Amazon AWS: https://console.aws.amazon.com/iam/home
 * In IAM, create a (KMS) Encryption Key called 'secret'
+ * Check that Region Filter is set to the region S3 will use
 * In S3, create a bucket called 'secret'
  * Enable Versioning, and set a Lifecycle policy